lrussell887/Debian-for-WM8505-Netbooks/README.md

             ```bash
             sudo eject /dev/sdX
             ```
-2. **Insert the SD Card:** Place the imaged SD card into your netbook.
+2. Insert the imaged SD card into your netbook.
-3. **Boot the Netbook:** Turn on your netbook.
+3. Turn on your netbook.
 It will boot from the SD card automatically.

 ## Upgrading
 For upgrading an existing Debian installation to a newer kernel.

+### Automated Upgrade (recommended):
+1. Run the following on your netbook (needs root privileges):
+    ```bash
+    wget -q -O - https://raw.githubusercontent.com/lrussell887/Debian-for-WM8505-Netbooks/master/upgrade-kernel.sh | sudo bash
+    ```

+### Manual Upgrade:
 **Requirements:**
 - An SD card with an existing image.
 - A copy of `upgrade_6.1.X.tar.gz`.